Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/process.md

 * The process ID does not exist.
 * The user does not have permission to modify the selected process.
 * The user tries to set a negative niceness level and is not `root`.

+## `atexit(fn: function)`
+Calls a function when the process exits.
+This function is run in a new temporary thread, and is run outside of the scheduler - no other processes or threads will run until this function ends.
+Due to this, the function is time-limited, and inter-process communication will not be possible, so only use this for last-minute tasks inside the process.

+### Arguments
+1. `fn`: The function to run

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall does not throw any errors.